 I think I’m in love.

-No, not with her.
+No, not with the woman in this photograph.

 With street photography.